EMPRESS. XV. A New Determination of the Primordial Helium Abundance Suggesting a Moderately Low $Y_\mathrm{P}$ Value: Analysis

 There is a correlation between $y^+$ and $a_\mathrm{He}$ because, for a given He \textsc{i}/H \textsc{i} flux ratio, a larger $a_\mathrm{He}$ (i.e., stronger He \textsc{i} line absorption) corresponds to an intrinsically higher He \textsc{i}/H \textsc{i} flux ratio, which in turn leads to a larger $y^+$.

 We select galaxies whose $y^+$ values are reliably determined with {\tt\string YMCMC}.
 Following \cite{Hsyu+2020}, we require that all detected He \textsc{i} and H \textsc{i} emission lines are reproduced by the best-fit parameters within the $2\sigma$ levels.
 We present the example recovered emission line ratios of J0014-0043 in Figure \ref{fig:match}, where we find all detected lines are explained by the model.
-We find that 12 out of 27 galaxies qualify this criterion.
-The rest of the 15 galaxies are not well reproduced by {\tt\string YMCMC} model.
-We thus exclude these 15 galaxies from $\Yp$ determination (note that relaxing this selection criterion only marginally affects the $\Yp$ value).
+We find that 11 out of 27 galaxies qualify this criterion.
+The rest of the 16 galaxies are not well reproduced by {\tt\string YMCMC} model.
+We thus exclude these 16 galaxies from $\Yp$ determination (note that relaxing this selection criterion only marginally affects the $\Yp$ value).
 Since {\tt\string YMCMC} assumes simple interstellar medium properties, it may not account for some physical conditions in these galaxies \citep{Hsyu+2020}.
-For example, systems that are not well approximated by a one-zone model may not be reproduced by {\tt\string YMCMC}, since it assumes the one-zone model.
+For example, it may not reproduce systems that are poorly described by a one-zone temperature model, which {\tt\string YMCMC} assumes.